-We kept the same config and API.
-Under the hood we now use two backends and pick the right one per target:
+The same config and API apply everywhere.
+Under the hood we use two backends and pick the right one per target:

 - Primary platforms (Linux glibc, Linux aarch64, macOS Apple Silicon, Windows): fastembed with ONNX Runtime bundled at compile time (download-binaries).
 Same fast path as before; zero user-managed deps.